zhiwenh/delib/README.md

 brew install ethereum
 ```

 Must use [npm web3](https://www.npmjs.com/package/web3) version 0.17.0-alpha.
-DeLib installs it as a dependency and also as a peer dependency.
+Delib installs it as a dependency and also as a peer dependency.
 The current web3 version is 0.17.0-beta.

 <a name="install"></a>